 General Rules & Regulations for both the Competitions

-- One film / story per individual or group is the maximum submission.
-In case it is found that any participant has submitted more than one entry, all entries will be considered as invalid.
+- One film/story per individual or group is the maximum submission.
+If it is found that any participant has submitted more than one entry, all entries will be considered invalid.

-- The film / story must be the original work of the applicants.
-If found plagiarized, the participant will be disqualified.
+- The film/story must be the original work of the applicants.
+If found plagiarised or AI-generated, the participant will be disqualified.

-- The applicant will be wholly responsible for matters related to copyright issues with regard to the content being submitted to XIC for competition.
-TPV will not be liable for any legal cases related to copyright issues of the submitted entries with regard to music, script and other creative and technical aspects of film / story.
+- The applicant will be wholly responsible for matters related to copyright issues concerning the content being submitted to XIC for competition.

 - No previous published work (in print or digital) will be accepted.

-- Language should not be vulgar, offensive or affect communal sentiments.
+- Language should not be vulgar, offensive, elicit communal sentiments or have any political connotations.

-- Participants are to make sure that their Profile is accurate and updated since XIC would be using this for further communication.
+- Participants are to make sure that their profile is accurate and updated since XIC will be using this for further communication.
 This includes details such as name, photo, complete postal address, email ID and phone number.
 Entries with incomplete profiles will not be considered.

 - The finalists will be announced on the XIC website and contacted via email.

-- Furthermore, the applicant undertakes to indemnify and keep XIC indemnify and keep XIC indemnified against all liabilities, claims, demands, actions, costs, damages or loss arising out of the submission, acceptance and/or screening of the short film / story and/or use or non-use of the material.
+- Furthermore, the applicant undertakes to indemnify and keep XIC indemnified against all liabilities, claims, demands, actions, costs, damages or losses arising out of the submission, acceptance and/or screening of the short film/story and/or use or non-use of the material.

-- XIC, as well as any of its fiscal sponsors and affiliated entities, is not responsible for any damage to, or loss of, any materials submitted by the applicant, whether that damage occurs enroute to or from the competition or during the course of the competition's possession, any loss caused to the film / story material or otherwise, in or during the Competition.
+- XIC, as well as any of its fiscal sponsors and affiliated entities, is not responsible for any damage to, or loss of, any materials submitted by the applicant, whether that damage occurs en- route to or from the competition or during the competition's possession, any loss caused to the film/story material or otherwise, in or during the Competition.

 - XIC reserves the right to use materials received or their part for advertising purposes and for promoting, campaigning and creating awareness.
-After the competition, we encourage participants to share their film / story freely.
+After the competition, we encourage participants to share their films/stories freely.

 - All disputes are subject to Mumbai (Maharashtra) jurisdiction only.